adamringhede/WebMF/README.md

 	– Send faster but unreliable messages
 	– Kick a player from the match.
 	– Host several multiplayer games on the same node service.
-	– Monitor the activity of the server and all running games with a GUI.
+	– (Unstable) Monitor the activity of the server and all running games with a GUI.
 	– Join a specified ongoing open match without the use of matchmaking
 		- (Planned #1) If the match the match is full, be put in a queue.
 			- The player can be notified when its position in the queue changes.